Qiping-Wei/funion/README.md

 ## Funion ##
-Funion combines multiple involved Solidity files in one compilable and independent Solidity file.
+Funion combines multiple involved Solidity files in one independent Solidity file.

 This version reduces the burn of giving proper import paths to compile a Solidity file that imports dependent contracts or libraries.
 All the user need to do is to give the root paths of contract pools that the to-be-compiled Solidty file uses.
 In addition, it can support to handle a group of Solidity files together instead of one by one manually.

-One use case is to obtain compilable Solidity files from a large number of Solidity files.
+One use case is to obtain independent Solidity files from a large number of Solidity files.

 ## Use it as a  Pycharm project ##